A race track design that combines good racing, fun driving, and rigorous testing

 Mix of tight, medium, and open corners

-Opening and tightening radii corners to fill in the gaps
+Opening and tightening radii corners to fill in combination acceleration cases

 Fast direction changes on throttle, off throttle, and on-brakes to test stability and the interaction of yaw moment, steering angle, and lateral acceleration